NeiXin/Python-External-CSGO/README.md

 # Python External CSGO
-External CSGO cheat writtin in Python.
+External CSGO cheat written in Python

 - Messy code and first time working with memory.
 - PyMem(for reading and writing memory)